What do Henry Winkler, Robert Wagner and Fred Thompson have in common?

 What is your thoughts on Reverse Mortgages.
 I own my home, recently widowed and owe approximately $25,000.

-In case you somehow missed one of those commercials, Fred Thompson will bring you up to speed with the following video: Check it out, then we’ll explore this source of senior cash.
+In case you somehow missed one of these commercials, Henry Winkler will whet your appetite with the following video: Check it out, then I’ll explain the nuts and bolts.

 What’s a reverse mortgage?